 So we went through the name bit again and he checked each of us off on a name chart on his clipboard.
 Why do coaches always have clipboards, I wondered.

 “Let’s get started by having you do twenty pushups.
 You can find room and all do it at the same time.
 I’ll do the count, and I’m not going for a speed record so don’t try to impress me by getting ahead of my count.”
 We all made it to twenty except Ryan; he made it to eight.
 Next was a machine that he used to measure our upper body strength, then one for the legs and glutes.
 It went on like that for about forty-five minutes.

 “Okay, guys.
 That’s it for today.
 You all completed the tests and I have your results.
 Tomorrow we’re going to do agility tests on the football practice field.
 That’s the field alongside the baseball diamond.
 So tomorrow suit up the way you are now and go directly to the practice field.
 Any questions?”

 “Should we wear our cleats instead of tennis shoes?”
 Ryan asked.

 “That’s a good question, Ryan.
 For the tests we’re going to do tomorrow you should wear your tennis shoes.
 On Friday we’ll have different tests and you should wear your cleats.
-Do you all have your cleats?”
+Raise your hand if you have your cleats.”

-We raised our hands and said, “Yes,” together.
+We all raised our hands and said, “Yes,” together.

 “Okay, guys, you’ll have enough time to shower and change and get to your eighth period classes.”